Pick Items with Inventory Picks

 If picking and shipping sales line quantities that are assembled to the order you should follow certain rules when creating the inventory pick lines.
 For more information, see the Handling Assemble-to-Order Items with Inventory Picks section.

 In basic warehouse configurations, items that are assembled to sales orders are picked from the related sales order, as explained in this topic.
 For more information, see the Handling Assemble-to-Order Items with Inventory Picks section.

 Choose the icon, enter Inventory Pick, and then choose the related link.

 In the Bin Code field on the pick lines, the bin that the items must be picked from is suggesting per the item's default bin.
-You can change the bin in this window if necessary.
+You can change the bin in this page if necessary.

 Perform the pick and enter the information for the actual quantity put away in the Qty. to Handle field.

 If it is necessary to pick the items for one line from more than one bin, for example because they are not available in the designated bin, then use the Split Line function on the Lines FastTab.
-For more information about splitting lines, see How to: Split Warehouse Activity Lines.
+For more information about splitting lines, see Split Warehouse Activity Lines.

 When you have performed the pick, choose the Post action.

 The posting process will post the shipment of the source document lines that have been picked, or in the case of production orders, the posting process will post the consumption.
 If the location uses bins, the posting will also create warehouse entries to post the bin quantity changes.